 - I. 0.75% of the first \$300 million of aggregate Gross Book Value in respect of new Properties acquired in a particular year; - II.
 0.65% of the next \$200 million of aggregate Gross Book Value in respect of new Properties acquired in such year; and thereafter - III.
-0.50% of the aggregate Gross Book Value of new Properties acquired in such year. - (c) Performance Incentive Fees: The Trust pays a fee equivalent to 15% of AFFO (as defined in the Asset Management Agreement) once AFFO exceeds \$0.40 per Unit (including any gains and losses on the disposition of real estate properties calculated as gross proceeds less the actual cost of real estate including capitalized additions). - (d) Placement Fees: The Trust pays a fee equivalent to 0.25% of the aggregate value of all debt and equity financing arranged by FCRPI or an affiliate thereof. - (e) Disposition Fees: The Trust pays with respect to a disposition by the Trust at a price that is excess of the average IFRS carrying value of the Property over the four quarters preceding the quarter in which the sale occurred, a fee equal to 0.5% of the sale price to FCRPI.
+0.50% of the aggregate Gross Book Value of new Properties acquired in such year. - (c) Placement Fees: The Trust pays a fee equivalent to 0.25% of the aggregate value of all debt and equity financing arranged by FCRPI or an affiliate thereof. - (d) Disposition Fees: The Trust pays with respect to a disposition by the Trust at a price that is excess of the average IFRS carrying value of the Property over the four quarters preceding the quarter in which the sale occurred, a fee equal to 0.5% of the sale price to FCRPI.